 Where Can I Attend The Course?

-The course is run at your place of work, or can be arranged locally to you.
+- The course is run at your place of work, or can be arranged locally for you.

 Duration Of Course: